 How Microbes Convert Elemental Sulfur to Sulfate in the Soil

-A premium bentonite sulfur fertilizer will degrade into sulfur particles that are an average size of between 1 to 180 microns, which allows for rapid conversion by the microbes.
+A premium bentonite sulfur fertilizer will degrade into sulfur particles that have an average size of between 1 to 180 microns, which allows for rapid conversion by the microbes.

 The amount of clay content in the fertilizer makes a difference in the degradation of the sulfur.
 Bentonite sulfur fertilizers with a higher clay content will result in quicker and finer breakdown of the sulfur particles.
 This is why a 0-0-0-85 bentonite sulfur (with 15% bentonite content) will offer more complete degradability and enhanced performance compared to a 0-0-0-90 product (with 10% bentonite content).

-Once this conversion has occurred, the plant is able to absorb the sulfate through its roots.
+Once this conversion has occurred, the plant can absorb the sulfate through its roots.
 Inside the plant, the sulfate is a key ingredient in many key plant processes: from the production of chlorophyll to the synthesis of starches, sugars oils, fats and vitamins.

-Microorganisms cannot oxidize elemental sulfur overnight.
-The process can take weeks, and is affected by a number of factors (such as moisture, soil conditions, temperature, microbe populations and fertilizer quality).
+It’s important to note that microorganisms cannot oxidize elemental sulfur overnight.
+The process can take weeks and is affected by many factors (such as moisture, soil conditions, temperature, microbe populations and fertilizer quality).

 Creating the right conditions